nmelnick/Log4Vala/README.md

 ## Installation

-To install the project from the Git repository, you will need Vala 0.18 or higher, and CMake.
+To install the project from the Git repository, you will need Vala 0.26 or higher, and the Meson build system.
 Check out the repository, enter the repository directory, and enter the following:

 ```
-mkdir build
+meson builddir
-cd build
+cd builddir
-cmake ..
-make -j2
+ninja
-sudo make install
+sudo ninja install
 ```

 ## Basic Usage